Housing & Dining

 • Free laundry: Each residence hall has one or more laundry rooms equipped with washers and dryers.
 The cost of using the residence hall laundry facilities is included in your housing fee, so leave the quarters at home!

 • At your service: Neighborhood Service Offices are open seven days a week.
-Visit your nearest office when you need a replacement key, a vacuum cleaner, room-change services or someone to receive a package for you.
+Visit your nearest office when you need a replacement key, a vacuum cleaner, room-change services or to pick up your mail and packages.
 Maintenance services are available around the clock.
 Housekeeping services are provided in the common areas.

 Applying for Housing

-We assign new students according to the date we receive the completed Campus Living Contract and the advance room fee.
+Student room selection and assignments occur according to the date we receive the completed Campus Living Housing Contract and the $135 application fee.
 As our residence halls fill up quickly, the sooner we hear from you, the better.
-When completing the Campus Living Contract, you’ll need to consider the following choices:
+When completing the contract, you’ll need to consider the following choices:

 Roommate Requests

 If you have someone you want to room with, we will make every effort to place you together.
-The ECU Class of 2028 Facebook Group is a great way to find a roommate if you don’t already have one in mind.
-Students who don’t request a specific roommate are assigned one based on gender and smoking preference.
+Students who don’t request a specific roommate are assigned one based on application preferences.

-We look forward to receiving your completed contract, application fee and advance room deposit by May 1 and you will be notified of your assignment and your roommate in July.
+We look forward to receiving your completed contract and application fee by May 1 and you will be notified of your assignment and your roommate in July.
 We will be unable to honor specific roommate requests after May 1, and housing assignments are largely based on the order of the student’s housing contract date.
 Applying before April 15 is preferred.

 Living Learning Communities